PPC AMA: Paid Search Ask Me Anything — An Hour of Q&A with David Szetela

 Last Thursday on Reddit, David Szetela offered an AMA to the r/PPC community.
 An AMA, or “Ask Me Anything,” is just that — an anything goes Q&A with someone of some interest, whether a celebrity, an expert, or someone with a unique role or experience set.
 David, our VP of Search Marketing Operations and the director of our PPC services, kept it short and sweet, opening the floor to questions for an hour.

-Then he and I talked about highlights in part 2 of our podcast SEM Synergy this week.
+Then he and I talked about highlights in part 2 of our podcast SEM Synergy this week, titled “Life After the Removal of Right-Side Ads.”

-Give it a listen or read a transcript-recap combo here.
+Though the audio is no longer available to listen to, we have included a transcript-recap combo here.
 As David described, it was a conversation marked by diverse PPC topics.
 Jump to the question and answers with the links below.

 - Google’s removal of right-side ads